kabylovtl-dotcom/esp32/README.md

 📄 Academic Research

-For a detailed engineering analysis of this project, including the trade-offs between Edge AI and Cloud Computing, hardware constraint benchmarks, and the historical context of flight stabilization, please refer to reserch included in this repository.
+For a detailed engineering analysis of this project, including the trade-offs between Edge AI and Cloud Computing, hardware constraint benchmarks, and the historical context of flight stabilization, please refer to Architecting Hybrid Edge ESP32 S3 final included in this repository.